 - In the Triggers and Actions panel, select the Document from the trigger category, then select "Page is changed" as the actual trigger.
 This translates into "when the document's page is changed".

 - Click to add an action and select Interface Assets.
 We want to add an action on the Data Tracking IA.

 - Select Data Tracking from the action category and "Log event" as the action parameter

 - We should give our event a name so that we will be able to identify it among other logged events.
 We will call this event "Biography document"

 - Now, we will add a parameter to the event.
 While you can add any number of parameters to a logged event, we will add only one here in the tutorial.
 We'll name this parameter "Doc Page"

 - Next, we willbind the value of the "Doc Page" parameter to the document's current page number.
 Thanks to binding - that is, thanks to our ability to get the value from the document and store it in this parameter - we can track which page of the document our users are reading.

 - Let's see what we've created!
 Play the experience and browse the document to log some events.

-Retrieve the recorded events
+Retrieve data collected for the specified events

 - In Composer, open the "Help" menu and select "Consult Data Tracking dashboard"

-- Expand the Excel connector option and click on the "Download Data Points" button
+- Expand the Excel connector option and click on the "Download Data Points" button.

 - An Excel workbook containing the recorded data should now be downloaded.
 Open it to see the recorded data.